Dr Christopher Briggs

 I am very interested in supervising graduate students working on any aspect of the economic or social history of England between c.1200 and c.1500.

 Lectures and supervisions for Part I Paper 8 British Economic and Social History 1050-c.1500.
+I co-teach (with Andrew Spencer) a 3rd year Special Subject: 'The Little Lion - Edward III's England, 1327-1347'.
 I also contribute to teaching for the Themes and Sources papers on 'Money and Society' and 'Earning a living', and to the M.Phils in Economic and Social History and Medieval History.